 We have operations both within the United States and internationally, and we are exposed to market risks in the ordinary course of our business, including the effects of interest rate changes and foreign currency fluctuations.
 Information relating to quantitative and qualitative disclosures about these market risks are described below.
 At times, our cash balances with individual banking institutions are in excess of federally insured limits.
-We have not experienced any credit losses related to our cash and cash equivalents balance.
+We have not experienced any credit losses related to our cash, cash equivalents, and short-term investments balances.